queengooborg/OpenTag3D/spec.md

   - Storing lookup tables consumes more memory on the device that reads tags
   - On-demand lookup (via the internet) would require someone to host a database
     - Hosting this data would have costs associated with it, and would also put the control of the entire OpenTag3D format in the hands of a single person/company
-  - Rather than representing data as a number (such as "company #123 = Example Company), the plain-text company name should be used instead
+  - Rather than representing data as a number (such as "company #123 = Example Company"), the plain-text company name should be used instead